darkin100/I-am-released/README.md

 5. Search and select from your public and private repositories
 6. Click "Load Tags" to fetch available tags
 7. Select start and end references (tags or commits)
+8. (Optional) Toggle "Enhance with AI" for more engaging release notes
-8. Click "Generate Release Notes"
+9. Click "Generate Release Notes"
-9. Copy or download your release notes!
+10. Copy or download your release notes!

 ## Troubleshooting